decentraland/scene-lod-entities-manifest-builder/README.md

 ## Alternative workflow with `.env` local file

+CLI arguments take priority over reading the `.env` file, so this other workflow only works if there is no CLI argument for that same setting.

 ### Configuring REMOTE target scene

 Create or modify the `.env` file with the var `REMOTE_SCENE_COORDS` specifying the target scene coordiantes.
 For example: